 It’s more common than you might think to have a desire to write a fiction book without knowing exactly what type.
 If that sounds like you, don’t worry!
 In fact, it’s great that you’re taking the time to stop and make a conscious choice.

-When we talk about types of fiction, we are talking about one of two major ways to categorize novels and short stories – either by their genre, or the age of the reader they are attended for.
+When we talk about types of fiction, we are talking about one of two major ways to categorize novels and short stories that aren't factual events.
+You can categorize types of fiction by genre, or the age of the reader they are intended for.
 Knowing both classifications is useful, as your story will most likely combine them.

 There are other ways fiction can be categorized, such as its mood and tone, the decade in which it was written, the geographical location of its author, or whether it belongs to a particular artistic movement.
 These are all valid but they won’t be the focus of this article.

 Instead, we’ll explore some of the most popular parent genres of fiction as well as the major age ranges writers choose to target.

 As stated earlier, this list of fiction genres is by no means exhaustive.
 Instead, it is intended as an overview.
 If you find types of fiction that pique your interest, by all means jump on Goodreads or Amazon and delve deep into its more obscure subgenres!

 Here are 14 of the most common types of fiction you can write:

 Contemporary fiction refers to fictional stories that revolve around realistic events set in (or close to) the present.
 This stands in contrast to historical fiction or that set in the past.

 A contemporary novel is intended to be grounded in the real world, avoiding anything that could be construed as fantasy or sci-fi (see below).
 It will often refer to contemporary events, brands, and people and is usually easy to modern readers to relate to.

 2. Historical fiction